nader-eloshaiker/screen-geometry-app/README.md

 - feat: which represents a new feature, and correlates to a SemVer minor.
 - feat!:, or fix!:, refactor!:, etc., which represent a breaking change (indicated by the !) and will result in a SemVer major.

-### Main Branch
+### Main Branch | Default Branch

-This branch is used purely for deployment to cloudflare in the production environment.
+All merges to this branch must be done via a pull request.

+On merge, the release pr is either generated or if one exists, then it is updated according to the semVer and commit history.
+An accompanying tag is also generated.

+When the release pr is merged to main, then a release is deployed to production.

 ## Testing